Backpropagation from scratch in Julia (part I)

 size(architecture.layers[end].parameters)

-After adding single layer of 100 neurons with simgoid activation function we end up with parameters matrix for that layer of size (100,785).
+After adding a single layer of 100 neurons with sigmoid activation function, we end up with a parameters matrix for that layer of size (100, 785).
 We deal with 100 vectors of size 785 organized in a matrix.
-Each vector represents a single neuron - we requested 100 such neurons.
-Number 785 is the number of parameters for single neuron.
+Each vector represents a single neuron—we requested 100 such neurons.
+Number 785 is the number of parameters for a single neuron.
 Why 785?
-As you recall each neuron is parametrized with a pair \(\omega, \beta\) to be able to compute
+As you recall, each neuron is parametrized with a pair

 addFullyConnectedSigmoidLayer(architecture, 10)